 In 2014, 145 eBay users were required to change their passwords after personal information was compromised in a large-scale data breach.
 Through stolen credentials, hackers were able to access names, emails, registered addresses, phone numbers and date of birth, although financial information was protected through encryption.

-What We Learned: It is believed that eBay was a victim of “phising” and “social engineering,” a practice used to discreetly convince employees to give up personal information and allow hackers to infiltrate a system.
+What We Learned: It is believed that eBay was a victim of “phishing” and “social engineering,” a practice used to discreetly convince employees to give up personal information and allow hackers to infiltrate a system.
 In order to avoid these scenarios, it is important to actively train employees to recognize scams and employ two-step verification where possible.

 4. Equifax